nsv777/systemd-oswatcher/README.md

 After putting `oswatcher.service` in `/etc/systemd/system` reload systemd using `systemctl daemon-reload` and enable the unit using `systemctl enable oswatcher.service`.
-After the one can start the service as usual using `systemctl start oswatcher.service`.
+After that one can start the service as usual with `systemctl start oswatcher.service`.